antimof/UxPlay/README.txt

 should be used with the `-vd nvdec` (or nvh264dec) and `-vs glimagesink` uxplay options.

-The Video4Linux2 decoder v4l2h264dec (from gstreamer1.0-plugins-good) is
+-   **support for Raspberry Pi** (*work in progess*): the R Pi platform has long been supported by [RPiPlay](http://github.com/FD-/RPiPlay) using the deprecated 32-bit-only omx (OpenMAX) decoder, now removed from latest Raspberry Pi OS (Bullseye), leading to user interest in getting UxPlay to work on the R Pi (at least on model 4).
+UxPlay can work with software h264 video decoding (option `-avdec`), but without hardware decoding has unacceptable latency on the Pi.
+The Video4Linux2 GStreamer plugin v4l2h264dec (from gstreamer1.0-plugins-good) is now the appropriate choice for accelerated hardware video decoding by the Broadcom GPU on the Pi.
-the appropriate choice for the Broadcom GPU in the Raspberry Pi 4, (UxPlay does not run well on the Raspberry Pi if GPU hardware h264 video decoding is not used, as its CPU is not powerful enough for satisfactory software-based decoding without large latency); uxplay options can be used to create GStreamer video pipelines to use non-VAAPI hardware decoders, and a special option `-rpi` creates a pipeline appropriate for the Raspberry Pi. *(This is "Work In Progess": it does not yet consistently work.)*
+    UxPlay options can be used to create GStreamer video pipelines to use non-VAAPI hardware decoders, and a new UxPlay option `-rpi` creates a pipeline that should be appropriate for the Raspberry Pi, and when it has worked, it has worked well.
+However, it usually does not work because of a "caps" mismatch between source and sink, which could be fixable with GStreamer "know-how".
+The GStreamer video pipeline is
+    "`(decrypted h264 stream from iOS)! queue  ! h264parse ! decodebin ! videoconvert ! autovideosink sync=false`"
+    and the uxplay options `-vp ,  -vd, -vc ,-vs` can be used to replace `h264parse, decodebin, videoconvert, autovideosink` by the user's choices. (`-rpi` is equivalent to '-vd v4l2h264dec -vc v4l2convert\`).
+The first frame in the h264 video stream sends the "caps" details (SPS, PPS) to h264parse.
+UxPlay users with the R Pi (model 4 recommended) are invited to experiment and report any successes.

 ### Note to packagers: OpenSSL-3.0.0 solves GPL v3 license issues.